NEERO 2025Â General Information

 Sheraton Portsmouth Harborside Hotel, Portsmouth, NH

-Please click here to register for the conference and click here to make a hotel room reservation.
+Please click here to view the published program, here to register for the conference and here to make a hotel room reservation.

 For general questions regarding the NEERO 2025 conference, please contact Vice President & Conference Chair, Dr. Bryan Mascio at neero.conference@gmail.com